sdemjanenko/data_binding_with_backbone_epoxy_computeds/README.md

 Data binding is tying the DOM to the model data such that bound input field changes propagate to the bound model and updates to the model from the server get propagated to the input field.
 This is an example of two-way data binding because the model can update the input and the input can update the model.

 One-way data binding is when a non-input field displays a value from a model.
 Any time the model changes, the DOM gets updated.

+It is possible to set up data-binding in the View with events and model.on('change') listeners, for medium to large web apps this becomes infeasible.
+Moreover, having to manage all of that binding complexity can slow development down.

+I am going to talk about Backbone.Epoxy since it is presently my go-to library for data-binding with Backbone.
+I love that it can auto-compute dependencies and that it gives me a little bit more structure for some of my helper functions.